Do you collect data from your customers to drive sales?

 Who can help me set up these programs?

 Ideally, you’ll work with your IT team to set up these tools and calibrate them to work for your business.
 But if you don’t have an IT pro in-house, you can work with a fractional (by-the-hour) IT team to take on this task.
-Here are a few we like to recommend:
+Here are a few the other business owners say they love using:

-When collecting customer data, how can I be sure I’m complying with data security and privacy laws?
+When I collect customer data, how can I be sure I’m complying with data security and privacy laws for my customers?